But that's not what he finds when he looks outside.

 Part of my story Adam is set in Paradise, California, an incorporated city in Butte County, California.
 It is located 15 miles east of Chico (the largest city in Butte County), 21 miles north of Oroville (the county seat), and 171 miles northeast of San Francisco.

-As I completed writing my first draft of the novel, the town of Paradise was ravaged by the Camp wildfire.
+As I completed writing my first draft of this novel, the town of Paradise was ravaged by the Camp wildfire.
 The fire got its name from Camp Creek Road near where it started on Thursday, November 8th, 2019, at about four a.m.
 Over 153,330 acres had burned, and the towns of Paradise and Magalia and nearby communities had been destroyed.
 There were 18,733 structures, including 13,672 homes and 5,061 other buildings, that burned.

 The number killed in the Camp wildfire was estimated to be 85 people.
 Many couldn’t escape.
 Many died in their cars or other vehicles or when they were running on foot.
 All were trying to escape the flames.
 Many others died in their homes.
 Specialized cadaver dogs trained for use in fire areas assisted the searchers.